p2panda/p2panda/p2panda-core/README.md

 Highly extensible data-types of the p2panda protocol for secure, distributed and efficient exchange of data, supporting networks from the internet to packet radio, LoRa or BLE.

-The primary data structure is an append-only implementation which supports history deletion, multi-writer ordering, fork-tolerance, efficient partial sync, compatibility with any CRDT and is extensible depending on your application requirements.
+The primary data structure is an append-only log implementation which supports history deletion, multi-writer causal-ordering, fork-tolerance, compatibility with any CRDT and is extensible depending on your application requirements.

 > 🚧 This library is under active development and the APIs are not yet considered stable for
 > production use.
 Core data types and user-facing APIs may still undergo breaking changes.
 Stability